GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 ### Specify cron jobs

-App Engine Cron Service job descriptions are specified in `cron.yaml`, a file in the `duracron` application.
+App Engine Cron Service job descriptions are specified in `cron.yaml`, a file in the App Engine application.
 You define tasks for App Engine Task Scheduler in [YAML format](http://yaml.org/).
 The following example shows this syntax.